PeterC66/m4ops/NotesStandardsPractices.md

   - +Create new branch - give it a name (XXX)
   - Do work until system is working OK
   - Checkout to Master branch
-  - Merge branch XXX
+  - Merge branch XXX (into Master branch)
   - Delete branch XXX
 - Every now and then publish changes (to origin - which is peterC66/m4ops)
-- to remove them from tracking: put in .gitignore AND git rm filename --cached
+- to remove them from tracking: put filename in .gitignore AND remove history using git rm filename --cached

 ### Eslint for proofing code

 - [Set up guide](https://travishorn.com/setting-up-eslint-on-vs-code-with-airbnb-javascript-style-guide-6eb78a535ba6) includes style –uses [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base) (-base for non-react), [guide to configuring](https://eslint.org/docs/user-guide/configuring)
   - npm i -D eslint eslint-config-airbnb-base eslint-plugin-import
   - Create .eslintrc.js: module.exports = { "extends": "airbnb-base" };
-- Actually we use Prettier rather than a style guide
+- Tried using Prettier rather than a style guide, but complications

 - Note that we don't use [setting up global eslint in VSCode](https://medium.com/@davidchristophersally/how-to-set-up-eslint-in-vscode-globally-253f25fbaff9) (because create-react requires it local)

 - Note that any plugins or shareable configs that you use must also be installed locally to work with a locally-installed ESLint
 - See [eslint-prettier-vue-workflow](https://medium.com/@doppelmutzi/eslint-prettier-vue-workflow-46a3cf54332f)
 - [List of rules](https://eslint.org/docs/rules/) and [Configuring in detail](https://eslint.org/docs/user-guide/configuring) (including [via in-file comments](https://eslint.org/docs/user-guide/configuring.html#disabling-rules-with-inline-comments))
-  - We Use [Prettier](https://prettier.io/docs/en/install.html) so some rules are not relevant, as the code is prettified on save

-- can
-  - /* eslint-disable */
+- can /* eslint-disable */ or // eslint-disable-next-line or // eslint-disable-line
-  - // eslint-disable-next-line
-  - // eslint-disable-line
-- for rules
+  - for rules eg no-console, max-len
-  - no-console (if wanted)
-  - max-len (where max line length is exceeded)
-  - import/prefer-default-export (where we know more exports are coming)
-  - object-shorthand (where we cannot use shorthand method)
-  - no-alert (if want an alert)
-  - no-use-before-define (for any function we know this applies to)
+  - but best just right click to implement this

 - Vue and EsLint